abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

  ![proposal](../assets/staking/proposal.png "proposal")

-  In the next Epoch (2h30 in Shardnet), it will enter the 'joining' list
+ In the next Epoch (2h30 in Shardnet), it will enter the **'joining'** list

  ![joining](../assets/staking/joining.png "join")

- And finnaly enter the validator active slot :
+ And finnaly enter the validator **active** slot :

  ![joining](../assets/staking/active.png "join")

- So it take 2 Epochs after setting up teh node to see it in the list of active validators on https://explorer.shardnet.near.org/nodes/validators
+ So it take 2 Epochs after setting up the node to see it in the list of active validators on https://explorer.shardnet.near.org/nodes/validators

  The node may be kiked ou for many reason, the most common when the node did not produced the expected number of blocks.
-In that case, the node is markec 'kickout'.
+In that case, the node is markec **kickout**.

   ![kickout](../assets/staking/kickout.png "kickout")